Resampling-based multi-resolution false discovery exceedance control: Setting and notation

 \begin{assumption} The joint distribution of the test statistics $T_i(gX)$ with $i \in \N$ and $g\in \gr$ is invariant under all transformations $g\in \gr$ of $X$. \end{assumption}

 \begin{assumption} Conditional on $(T_i(X):i\in \F)$, Assumption \ref{assjointd} holds. \end{assumption}

-Throughout the paper we assume Assumption \ref{assjointdextra} holds, but it is worth remarking that in our simulation studies, we found no example where the weaker Assumption \ref{assjointd} was not sufficient.
+Throughout the paper we assume Assumption \ref{assjointdextra} holds.
+This is always the case if Assumption \ref{assjointd} holds and the data corresponding to $\F$ and $\N$ are independent.
+This latter assumption is also required for the Romano-Wolf method to have proven finite-sample validity \citp{delattre2015new}.
+It is worth remarking that in our simulation studies, we found no example where the weaker Assumption \ref{assjointd} was not sufficient.
 This suggests that either Assumption \ref{assjointdextra} is unnecessary or it may be substantially weakened.
-Further, we show in Section \ref{appas} that asymptotically we do not need Assumption \ref{assjointdextra}.
+Further, we show in the Supplementary Material that asymptotically we can drop Assumption \ref{assjointdextra}.
 To our knowledge, there exists no powerful, finite-sample FDX method that makes no assumption regarding dependencies between the test statistics or p-values.
-For example, the stepdown FDX method by \citet{romano2007control} is not generally valid; it is known to be valid when the p-values corresponding to $\N$ are independent of those corresponding to $\F$ \citep{delattre2015new}, or in an asymptotic setting as in Section \ref{appas}.

 Assumption \ref{assjointd} is standard in the literature on finite-sample valid permutation-based multiple testing \citp{meinshausen2006false,goeman2010sequential, hemerik2018false, hemerik2019permutation, blanchard2020post}.
 In a simple case-control study, for this assumption to hold it is sufficient that the joint distribution of the variables corresponding to $\N$ is the same for the cases as for the controls.
 Assumption \ref{assjointdextra} would be satisfied if this still holds conditional on the observations corresponding to $\F$.
 If we only require asymptotic exactness, then Assumption \ref{assjointd} is not necessary for some resampling-based multiple testing methods \citp{pollard2003resampling}.
 In particular, there is much literature on bootstrap tests in combination with maxT \citp{pollard2003resampling,romano2005stepwise,romano2010hypothesis,romano2016efficient,list2019multiple,list2023multiple}.
 Instead of Assumption \ref{assjointd}, one then essentially needs that asymptotically, one can sample from the distribution of the test statistics $T_i(X)$ with $i \in \N$.
 The new method is then also asymptotically valid.
+Since our method can be combined with various permutation and bootstrap tests and the method in \citt{hemerik2020robust} and \citt{desantis2025inference}, it can be used for testing in linear and generalized linear models for example.